OPERATIONAL SIGNAL

 - –Shared estimation expectations.

-- –A cadence that supports forecasting, not just activity tracking.
+- –A cadence that supports forecasting instead of activity tallies.

 Delivery confidence is earned through structure, not optimism.